How to File a Charge of Discrimination

 9. How Do I File A Charge of Discrimination?

 First, assess whether you are still within the time limits for filing a charge.
-If you are still within the time limit, you will first be asked to complete a questionnaire (EEOC) or an intake form (CRD) at https://calcivilrights.ca.gov/complaintprocess/.
-Once a questionnaire or intake form is completed, you will be scheduled for an interview.
+If you are still within the time limit, you will first be asked to complete a questionnaire (EEOC) or an intake form (CRD).
+Once that is completed, you will be scheduled for an interview.

-At the interview, you will be asked questions by a staff member who will write your charge.
-Remember to bring with you any information that will help the staff member understand your case.
-It is important to tell the staff member about all types of discrimination you believe occurred or you may have problems with your lawsuit later on.
-For example, if you believe your employer discriminated against you because of your gender and age, you should tell the staff member both of those things.
+At the interview, someone from the agency will ask you questions and then write your charge.
+Remember to bring any information that will help the agency understand your case.
+It is important to tell the agency about all types of discrimination you believe occurred or you may have problems with your lawsuit later on.
+For example, if you believe your employer discriminated against you because of your gender and age, you should tell the agency both of those things.

 Investigation

-After the EEOC and the CRD receives your charge of discrimination, it is required to provide a copy to your employer.
-The EEOC and the CRD will then investigate your charge and will request your employer to respond to your charge of discrimination.
+After the EEOC and/or CRD receives your charge of discrimination, it is required to provide a copy to your employer.
+The EEOC or CRD will then investigate your charge and will request your employer to respond.

 Mediation